maaxli/twitter-backend/README.md

 - Implement authentication flow
 - Protect private routes (user and tweet)
 - Send email tokens with SendGrid
+- Implement redirection if no account exists upon login
 - Implement backend for tweet feed
 - Implement cookies (for JWT)?
 - Integrate app with MySQL or MongoDB without ORM